OddsAccuracy

 Example: Odds of 2.50 → Probability = 1/2.50 = 0.40 (40%)

-Bookmakers include a profit margin, so probabilities sum to more than 100%.
-We remove this margin:
+Because odds include margin, implied probabilities usually sum to more than 1.
+We normalize:

 \[ P_{normalized} = \frac{P_{outcome}}{\sum P_{all}} \]